 The SSA has a list to help you understand what back injuries are automatically covered, but this list can be misleading.
 Even if you believe strongly that your condition fits within this list – in fact, even if your doctor agrees – it’s not always a sure thing with the SSA.
 Denials can happen for other reasons: factors like age, education, and work experience also play a role.

 If you have applied for Social Security Disability Insurance and have been denied, it doesn’t mean you should give up.
 In fact, with the right help, you may have a much better chance of getting benefits if you appeal.
+You are welcome to speak with a disability lawyer Memphis, TN can provide from our firm by contacting the offices of Darrell Castle & Associates.

 Our Memphis SSDI lawyers work to put together a successful appeal for you and don’t receive anything unless you win benefits.
 Because the deadline to appeal passes quickly, don’t wait to contact us.